Best-Rated Electricity Providers NSW

 AGL offers a small selection of market contracts in NSW, with variable rates and a range of value-add incentives, such as a Netflix subscription with its aptly named Netflix Plan.
 The company also offers its own rewards program called AGL Rewards, which brings various discounts and savings on gift cards, plus money off movie tickets and restaurant meals.
 AGL also offers specific solar plans to customers with solar panels, as well as a dedicated AGL seniors plan for eligible customers with a Seniors Card.

-AGL Prices
+AGL prices

 Here are the AGL plans on our database for NSW.
 These are products from a referral partner†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 3911kWh/year for a residential customer on a single rate tariff.
+This comparison assumes general energy usage of 3,900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 How to find the best electricity deals in NSW